 - Jump Rope: Shake out your legs after all those squats.

-- 5s and 6s: Keep your uppercuts nice and loose, Blackwell says.
+- Front Uppercuts (5) and Rear Uppercuts (6): Keep your uppercuts nice and loose, Blackwell says.
 "We don't have to think about it.
 Just be about it today."

 - Repeat steps 7 and 8.